Everyone hurts sometimes. You are not alone. Our team is here to help you.

 Psychiatric care: A psychiatrist is a medical doctor who can prescribe medication and diagnose medical as well as mental health issues.
 In addition, a psychiatrist looks at how a mental health condition can affect other medical issues, such as heart disease and obesity.
 This can be particularly helpful if you feel like your mental health issues have taken a toll on your physical health.
 Our psychiatrists and therapists work together to provide comprehensive mental health treatment.
 While therapists help people address the cause of their problems, psychiatrists prescribe and monitor medications to control symptoms.
 This combination aids the healing process.

 To learn more about mental health services, please call the Axis location nearest you.
-You can also call the 24/7 Axis Care Hotline at 970.247.5245 to speak with a member of our team.
+You can also call the Axis 24/7 Care Line at 970.247.5245 to speak with a member of our team.

 Todas nuestras sucursales ofrecen servicios de interpretación por teléfono y video para asegurarnos que tus necesidades médicas se cubran de forma amable y profesional.
 Haz clic aquí para obtener más información en español sobre cómo registrarte como paciente, así como también información sobre facturación, seguro de salud y nuestra escala móvil de tarifas.